Veetaha/ts-not-nil/README.md

 The difference between `assertNotNil(val)` and `unwrapNotNil(val)` is that the former returns `val` back which is handy for inline assertions inside of expressions.

-The second optional parameter `reason` will be embedded into the thrown error message in case of assertion failure.
+The second optional parameter `reason` will be embedded into the thrown error message in case of an assertion failure.
 ```ts
 const map = new Map<string, number>();
 map.set("key", 42);